ramonberrutti/diy-service-mesh/README.md

 }
 ```

-As you can see the only difference is how we are calling the external service.
+As can be seen, the only difference is in how the external service is called.

 ```go
 	// Call the external service ip:port